-Part of an outstanding crop of New Zealand female athletes excelling on the world stage, Aimee’s warm personality and easy going nature marks her down as one of the most likeable paddlers in the sport.
+Part of an outstanding crop of New Zealand female athletes excelling on the world stage, Aimee looks set for an exciting future in the sport.

 Born in Rotorua but raised in Hastings, Aimee took up kayaking as cross training for canoe polo at the age of 12 before emerging as a gifted kayaker.